-With every search of “zero waste movement”, immediately names of female zero waste personalities such as Lauren Singer, Bea Johnson and Shelbie of shelbzlee pop up.
-In addition, numerous research and studies show men are less likely to recycle, reuse, and reduce the amount of waste but are more likely to litter, and more hesitant to donate to “green” causes.
+With every search of “zero waste movement”, immediately names of female zero waste personalities are being highlighted such as Lauren Singer, Bea Johnson, and Shelbie or Shelbizleee.
+Besides, numerous research and studies show men are less likely to recycle, reuse, and reduce the amount of waste but are more likely to litter, and more hesitant to donate to “green” causes.
 They associate “green” with feminist ideals and seem averse to it.
-This is somewhat ironic when this color is traditionally considered masculine.
+This is somewhat ironic as this color is traditionally considered masculine.

 Misnomer of the feminine zero waste movement

-Some videos show how to reduce, reuse, and recycle but it turns out that men don’t feel connected or catered to by the zero waste content out there.
-Imagine, as a man looking to begin his zero waste journey, you casually browse the web for tips on “zero waste tips for men” but may feel intimidated and insecure at seeing more videos about DIY period pads and female skin care regimens than possible content you can relate to.
+Some videos show how to reduce, reuse, and recycle but it turns out that men don’t feel connected or catered by the zero waste content out there.
+Imagine, as a man looking to begin his zero waste journey, they casually browse the web and type “zero waste tips for men”.

 Who To Follow: Men Going Zero Waste

-It may be jarring at first to change your lifestyle.
-But as you go through it day by day, you’ll find it fulfilling and exhilarating by a sense of new beginnings.
+It may be jarring at first to change your lifestyle but as you go through it day by day, you’ll find it fulfilling and exhilarating by a sense of new beginnings.
 It’s time to reclaim the green.
-It’s time for all men to define masculinity with taking care of the environment, the same way our ancestors did it in the past.
+It’s time for all men to associate masculinity with taking care of the environment the same way our ancestors did it in the past.
 For this to happen, men should try to observe and go along with these people:

 1. Eric Lombardi

 Before Zero Waste was cool, he and twenty-five other protesters banged on the doors of Coca Cola headquarters in Atlanta.
 They demanded the multi-billion-dollar company to uphold their promise of bottling their beverages in a less wasteful way.
 That promise was to use 10-percent recycled content in their bottles, made during the infamous Cola Wars years earlier.
-It was in that fiery afternoon in 1996 that Zero Waste was first released as a vision to the public.
+It was on that fiery afternoon in 1996 that Zero Waste was first released as a vision to the public.